I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_dbgkd_get_version64.md

 } DBGKD_GET_VERSION64, *PDBGKD_GET_VERSION64;
 ````

-## -struct-fields
+## Members

-### -field MajorVersion

-Receives 0xF if the target's operating system is a free build, and 0xC if it is a checked build.

-### -field MinorVersion

-Receives the build number for the target's operating system.

-### -field ProtocolVersion

-Receives the version of the debugger protocol that is used to communicate between the debugger and the target.

-### -field KdSecondaryVersion

-Receives a secondary version number that is used to distinguish among older, deprecated contexts.

-### -field Flags
+            `DebuggerDataList`

+            Receives the value of the kernel variable <b>KdDebuggerDataBlock</b>.
+This a pointer to either a KDDEBUGGER_DATA64 structure or a KDDEBUGGER_DATA32 structure.
+Use the function <a href="..\wdbgexts\nf-wdbgexts-getdebuggerdata.md">GetDebuggerData</a> to fetch this structure.

+            `Flags`

             Receives a set of bit flags for the current debugging session.
 The following flags can be present.

 <table>
 <tr>